Picture book: Pedagogy

 Picture books can serve as important learning tools for young children.
 They are often used both in the classroom and at home to help children develop language and creativity skills.
 A psychology study showed that wordless picture books have been shown to improve children's storytelling skills and boost their engagement in books.
 Additionally, children's picture books can help children tackle philosophical questions and life concepts.
-For example, Mac Barnett and Carson Ellis' picture book What is Love? serves not only as entertainment for children, but as an introduction to important life questions about love and empathy.
+For example, Mac Barnett and Carson Ellis's picture book What is Love? serves not only as entertainment for children, but as an introduction to important life questions about love and empathy.
 A study in Australia found that reading postmodern picture books led to better text analysis skills for students.
 Picture books can also improve young children's descriptive vocabulary and reading and drawing behaviors at home.
 The art element of picture books aids with creativity development and engagement with books.
 Not only can picture books help children develop literacy and creative skills, but they can also help children develop logical thinking and mathematical skills.
 Math-based stories can help children conceptualize mathematical concepts and develop language skills to discuss math.